ifeco445/DavidDex/Klendaudit.md

 ## Recommended Mitigation
 Call accrueInterest before liquidations

-## H4- Liquidation amount is being truncated due to dividing fraction by raw amount
+## H4- Liquidation ratio amount is being truncated due to dividing fraction by raw amount
 ## Description
-Mixing fraction would big value, rust will try to do integer division with the u64 this would truncate the remaining values of the fraction
+Mixing fraction with big value, rust will try to do integer division with the u64 this would truncate the remaining values of the fraction
 ```solidity
         if debt_amount_to_liquidate < borrowed_amount {
             msg!(